appservR/appservR.github.io/content/en/docs/recipes/install-service.md

 ### Uninstall

 `appservr service remove` will uninstall the service if it is already stopped, or right after it is stopped.

+## Run without admin on Windows

+Without admin privilege you cannot install AppservR as a service on Windows.
+However, you can still run it as a scheduled task to run on startup or at session start, which should be a decent alternative.